Goal-Oriented Access Optimization for ISAC-Enabled Digital Twins: System Model

 \subsection{Frame-based OFDM resource grid}

-Each frame is subdivided into \gls{dl} and \gls{ul} portions: the former is used by the \gls{ap} for control signaling, which is assumed to be ideal throughout the paper, while the latter is reserved for \gls{ue} transmissions, as shown in Fig.~\ref{fig:res}.
+Each frame, shown in Fig.~\ref{fig:res}, is subdivided into \gls{dl} and \gls{ul} portions: the former is used by the \gls{ap} for control signaling, which is assumed to be ideal throughout the paper, while the latter is reserved for \gls{ue} transmissions.
 The frame follows an underlying \gls{ofdm} structure through a time-frequency resource grid of $N_\mathrm{ts}$ time slots and $N_\mathrm{rb}$ \glspl{rb}.
 A single slot-\gls{rb} is the smallest indivisible unit of resources that can be scheduled, and is referred as a \gls{re}.
 It comprises $F$ subcarriers spaced by $\Delta_F$ [Hz] and $T$ \gls{ofdm} symbols with \gls{cp} duration of $T_\mathrm{cp}$ [s], assumed longer than channel delay spread.

-The frame is further subdivided in two subframes.
+The \gls{ul} portion is further subdivided in two subframes.
 The \emph{push subframe} occupies the first $N_p$ slots and $N_\mathrm{rb}$ \glspl{rb}, for a total of $P = N_p N_\mathrm{rb}$ \glspl{re}.
 The \glspl{ue} having relevant data will demand resources by attempting access within the push subframe by transmitting a packet in a \gls{fsa} fashion, as discussed in Sec.~\ref{sec:mac-push}.
 This packet only contains the current \gls{voi}, $V_u$, and the observation size, $B_u$, and thus it may be transmitted in a single \gls{re}.
-After decoding the packets in the push subframe, the \gls{ap} is able to find a scheduling policy satisfying the communication and localization criteria through the procedure presented in Sec.~\ref{sec:mac-pull}.

 The \emph{pull subframe} occupies $N_q$ time slots and $N_\mathrm{rb}$ \glspl{rb}, for a total of $Q = N_q N_\mathrm{rb}$ \glspl{re}, with $Q \ge P$.
-The scheduled \glspl{ue} employ the \glspl{re} for the transmission of the relevant data, while the \gls{ap} exploits the channel estimates in those \glspl{re} to perform positioning on the transmitting \gls{ue}, as discussed in Sec.~\ref{sec:scheduling-constraints}.
+After decoding the packets in the push subframe, the \gls{ap} is able to find a pull-based scheduling policy satisfying the communication and localization criteria through the procedure presented in Secs.~\ref{sec:scheduling-constraints} and~\ref{sec:mac-pull}.
+The scheduled \glspl{ue} employ the \glspl{re} for the transmission of the relevant data, while the \gls{ap} exploits the channel estimates in those \glspl{re} to perform positioning on the transmitting \gls{ue}.
 We denote as $\mc{P}$ and $\mc{Q}$ the set containing the indexes of the \glspl{re} of the push and pull subframes, respectively.

-The \emph{control signaling} portion occupies the remaining time slots between the two subframes, and it is used for \emph{broadcasting} the schedule for the pull subframe.
+The \gls{dl} \emph{control signaling} portion occupies the remaining time slots between the two subframes, and it is used for \emph{broadcasting} the schedule of the pull subframe.